Look for Class 2018-02 next year.

 A four-hour ride along with an officer will also be schedule outside of class time.
 This is an excellent opportunity for you to see firsthand what the job of a police officer entails.

-To apply for class 2017-01, please visit the application link below to fill out and submit your application.
+To apply for class 2018-02, please visit the application link below when it becomes available to fill out and submit your application.
 After you have completed the application process, please download and complete the Academy Waiver below and return it to the ZPD or scanned and Emailed to Captain Jeff Morris The waiver must be signed and notarized.

 Click here to add content...